Do you want to know

 - Module 3: Algebra and Graphs (this module)

 - Module 4: Statistics and Probability

-There’s no obligation to do all four of these; you’re welcome to just do the ones that you think will be of most benefit to you personally.
+There’s no obligation to do all of these; you’re welcome to just do the modules that you think will be of most benefit to you personally.